 Objective: When students graduate from Phoenix, they will demonstrate the attributes required for college success.
 (Key Design Element 4) Each year, 90% of students in the graduating class will complete all three sections of the ACCUPLACER exam.
-Not Met/Not Applicable In the 2018-2019 school year, Phoenix Springfield established a partnership with Springfield Technical Community College whereby students were able to dual enroll in college courses.
+Not Met/Not Applicable In the 2019-2020 school year, Phoenix Springfield established a partnership with Springfield Technical Community College whereby students were able to dual enroll in college courses.
 As a result, Phoenix Springfield scholars did not need to take the ACCUPLACER exam for access to community college.
-100% of Phoenix Springfield students in the class of 2018 applied and were accepted to college.
+90% of students in the graduating class will apply and be accepted into college.
+Met 100% of Phoenix Springfield students in the class of 2020 applied and were accepted to college.
 Annually, 60% of Phoenix alumni will either enroll in college, will have already enrolled in college, or will have graduated from college; this rate will include all Phoenix alumni.
-75% 60% of Phoen in college.
-60% of Phoenix Springfield alumni enrolled in college.
+Met 69% of Phoenix Springfield alumni enrolled in college.
 Annually, 55% of the students who enroll in college will persist in college for 2 or more semesters.
-Not Met 44% of Phoenix Springfield alumni who enrolled in college persisted two or more semesters.
+Met 56% of Phoenix Springfield alumni who enrolled in college persisted two or more semesters.

 Objective: Phoenix will share best practices with other public schools in Massachusetts over the course of the charter term.
 (Dissemination) Phoenix will host at least 2 schools visits a year that allow external organizations to visit classrooms and discuss key components of the school leadership team members.
-Not Met Phoenix Springfield did not host school visits over the course of the 2018-2019 school year.
+Met Phoenix Springfield hosted two school visits in 2019-2020

 Over the course of the charter term, senior leaders will create at least 10 presentations (podcasts or Ed talk) that are posted to the website and shared with a network of educators; topics could include: effective circle-backs, training staff on good boundaries with students who come from trauma backgrounds, building community partnerships, etc Met Over the course of the charter term ten dissemination podcasts were produced and posted to Phoenix's website.
 Over the course of the charter term, our CEO will participate in five speaking engagements with practitioners, discussing the Phoenix model.
 Met Over the course of the charter term, the CEO participated in eight speaking engagements with practitioners, discussing the Phoenix model.
 Phoenix teachers and administrators will participate in at least one event each year of the charter term where Phoenix best practices are shared with other charter schools and district schools.
-Met In 2018-2019, Phoenix teachers and administrators participated in multiple events where best practices were shared, including visiting schools in Denver and San Diego.
-Also, Phoenix collaborated with schools across New England around best practices.
+Met In 2019-2020 Phoenix Teacher participated in multiple events where best practices where shared including the GCCA Springfield/Holyoke Regional Cohort Meeting administrate